On this page

 - What if I have a project that needs to start recruitment before the Advisory Committee approval?

-If you have CHR approval, you may request administrative approval to start the project prior to full review by the Advisory Committee.
+If you have IRB approval, you may request administrative approval to start the project prior to full review by the Advisory Committee.
 This would only be considered if you would miss a rare research opportunity.

 - What if there are revisions to the original, approved protocol or consent?

 All protocol modifications and renewals must be submitted to the IRB and copied to the CRS for review.
 If a protocol undergoes a major modification that includes changes to the CRS resource utilization, a second presentation to the Advisory Committee may be required.

 - How are research participants scheduled?

 The research team contacts the CRS prior to making arrangements with the research participant to insure that space is available.
 Scheduling depends on the availability of beds, staffing, and equipment.
 Site-specific instructions will be provided during the protocol in-service.

 - Who obtains informed consent of the research participant?